burlachenkok/exploring-python3/python3-note.md

 > Do not be upset if the Python solution is in the low list of benchmarks such as presented above.
 Python has another benefit.
 > But if you want to *fight* in an honest fight with another technology/language be ready for a (hard) *fight* especially with well-prepated scientists and engineers.

-Please research what solutions suit your needs and use these benchmarks as a first approximation.
+Please research what solutions suit your needs and use benchmarks as a first approximation.
 Keep in mind that benchmarks are not perfect and they might not reflect your specific setting or problem size in your hands, but they can provide you first steps in selection.

 ## Usage of Matrix-Matrix Multiplication